isomerpages/govtech-corp/media/technews/_posts/2024-08-21-post-Transforming Public Services Through Design: Insights from Lillian Shieh.md

 and opinions in response to the questions about her career experiences, and expertise in the design field.</p>
 <p>Let’s begin.</p>
 <h3>As a design researcher, product strategist, and UX designer, you have extensive experience and knowledge in the field of design and UX.
-Could you share about how you got into this industry and why you enjoy working in this field?</h3>
+Could you share about how you got into this industry?</h3>
 <p>I worked as a design researcher for <a href="https://en.wikipedia.org/wiki/E-Lab" rel="noopener noreferrer nofollow" target="_blank">E-Lab</a>, a consultancy that
 pioneered social science methods for product development.
 UX entered the picture because E-Lab was acquired by a digital consultancy to do “Experience